 The Volcano came out way back in 2000 and is one of the few vaporizers that continues to remain relevant today.
 Using modern German technology known for durability, it has a powerful convection heater that delivers flavorful and clean vapor.
 It also has a very reliable temperature setting and you can also use balloon bags with it for extra portability.

-The Firefly 2 costs a few hundred bucks less than the Volcano and it’s one of the convection vaporizers you can carry around in one hand.
-It utilizes a unique magnesium alloy case that Apple also uses for their iPhone products.
-It also uses touch sensor controls instead of traditional physical buttons.
+The Firefly 2 utilizes a unique magnesium alloy case that uses touch sensor controls instead of traditional physical buttons.

-It also heats your herbs more precisely.
-The chamber has a bunch of tiny holes and this is where the heated air spews out, covering and heating the herbs in a uniform method and it covers a larger surface area.
+The chamber air path uses microscopic tiny holes where the heated air expels out, covering and heating the herbs in a uniform method over a large surface area.
 You can also control the unit using a mobile app, a feature not many other vaporizers offer.

 Best Conduction Vaporizers